DataGeniusTools/eric/README.md

 It is quite similar to [DBML](https://dbml.dbdiagram.io/) but describes Entities more generic (not as technical tables).

+You can find a demo environment always running the current stable version at [ERic Demo](https://demoeric.netlify.app/).

+---
+**NOTE**

-*This is our first version and constantly under development*
+This is our first version and constantly under development.

+---

 ![eric.png](eric.png)

-You can find a demo environment always running the current stable version at [ERic Demo](https://demoeric.netlify.app/).

 This diagram above was generated using the definiton below: